celo-org/celo-proposals/CIPs/cip-draft_mnemonic_error_correcting_codes.md

 constructed as a subset of BIP-39, allowing CIP-# and plain BIP-39 phrases to be used interchangeable in existing and new applications.

-Complimentary to this proposal is CIP-$, which proposes a method for and framework for probabilistic error correction of mnemonic phrases.

 ## Motivation

 Mnemonic phrase backups are a powerful tool, but also place a large responsibility on the user to